Boston Garden: Final years

 Construction progress of The Hub on Causeway in August 2018.
 The Hub on Causeway sits on the former site of the Boston Garden.

 Two weeks later, after a new series of negotiations, the two sides came to an agreement, and on February 26 the Legislature passed a bill that allowed for construction of a new sports arena.
 Construction began on April 29, 1993.
 Shawmut Bank purchased the naming rights for the new building with the intent of calling it the "Shawmut Center", but it was purchased by FleetBank before the new arena opened, and thus the "FleetCenter" opened on September 30, 1995.
 In 2005, the FleetCenter was renamed the "TD Banknorth Garden", as Bank of America had acquired Fleet Bank and relinquished its predecessor's naming rights, selling them to TD Banknorth.
 As of 2009, it is known as TD Garden.

 The Grateful Dead were scheduled to play September 13, 14, 15, 17, 18 and 19, 1995, as the final event at the Garden.
-The ticket for the 19th featured the phrase "lets tear this old building down" referencing the song "Samson and Delilah".
+The ticket for the 19th featured the phrase "let’s tear this old building down" referencing the song "Samson and Delilah".
 These shows were cancelled upon Jerry Garcia's death.
 The last official game played at the Garden took place on Sunday, May 14, 1995.
-It was game five of an NHL Eastern Conference quarterfinal series between the Boston Bruins and New Jersey Devils where the New Jersey Devils beat the Bruins, 3–2, winning the series four games to one and eliminating the Bruins from the 1995 Stanley Cup Playoffs en route to that team's Stanley Cup victory.
+It was Game 5 of an NHL Eastern Conference quarterfinal series between the Boston Bruins and the eventual Stanley Cup champion New Jersey Devils, where the Devils beat the Bruins 3–2 and won the series in five games.
 The last sporting event at the Boston Garden was a preseason game between the Boston Bruins and the Montreal Canadiens on September 26, 1995.
 In a special post-game ceremony, which included many former Bruins greats, the banners and retired numbers were removed.
 The final event in the Boston Garden occurred on the evening of September 29, 1995; a farewell event was held in the old Boston Garden hosted by WBZ-TV news personality Liz Walker and CBS national news anchor Dan Rather.
 Attendees included Bruins legends such as Bobby Orr and Phil Esposito as well as Celtics greats Larry Bird and Red Auerbach.
 The ceremony concluded with the release of thousands of balloons into the rafters to the music of the Boston Pops.
 The Boston Globe stated that "all New England has lost a friend."
 The Garden sat vacant for three years before it was demolished in 1998.
 The site where the building once stood is currently a commercial development called The Hub on Causeway.